 People don't know what to expect.

 “I wish someone (a doctor or any educated person) would have told me what I would (or could) experience later in the menopause state.” - W7

-Since there are no clear expectations of menopause, people often feel uncertain about “the Change".
-There is a lack of clarity around menopause timelines and what to expect before, during, and afterwards.
+Since there are no clear expectations of menopause, people feel uncertain about “the Change".
+There is a lack of clarity around menopause timelines and what to expect during the experience.
 This mismatch between expectations and realities can lead to frustration or isolation.